 Skip to main content

 This page is the current public status map for SimpleFunctions developer surfaces.
-The SDK and Agent SDK are now published as alpha packages, while the CLI and HTTP API remain separate surfaces with their own contracts.
+The SDK and Agent SDK are now published as stable packages, while the CLI and HTTP API remain separate surfaces with their own contracts.

 Current state